NATPS: Nonadiabatic Transition Path Sampling Using Time-Reversible MASH Dynamics

-is stationary under the MASH dynamics.
-Here $\beta = 1/k_\mathrm{B}T$, where $k_\mathrm{B}$ denotes the Boltzmann constant and $T$ the absolute temperature.
-The projection of the full Boltzmann distribution onto the $z$-axis of the spin vector gives the marginal probability density along $S_z$, which is uniform for each hemisphere (Appendix~\ref{asec:stationary_distribution}) \cite{Richardson2025}.
-The free energy difference between the upper and lower electronic states can then be obtained by direct integration of the respective regions of the marginal distribution \cite{dietschreit_how_2022}.
-These central equations have previously appeared \cite{Amati2023}, however, to our knowledge, the detailed and mathematically rigorous derivation we provide in Appendix~\ref{asec:invariant_distribution} has been missing.
+Using the Fokker-Planck equation (Section~S1.4), it can be shown that the Boltzmann distribution, Eq.~(\ref{eq:pdf_main}), is stationary under the MASH dynamics.
+Here $\beta = 1/(k_\mathrm{B}T)$, where $k_\mathrm{B}$ denotes the Boltzmann constant and $T$ the absolute temperature.
+The projection of the full Boltzmann distribution onto the $z$-axis of the spin vector gives the marginal probability density along $S_z$, which is uniform for each hemisphere (Section~S1.3)\cite{Richardson2025} and from which one can obtain by direct integration the free energy difference between the upper and lower electronic states\cite{dietschreit_how_2022}.

-For the application of MASH within transition path sampling (TPS) \cite{Dellago1998,Bolhuis2002}, the underlying dynamics must additionally satisfy time reversibility.
-In Appendix~\ref{asec:phase_space_vol} we show that both the nuclear degrees of freedom and the extended spin vector conserve phase-space volume under the MASH equations of motion.
+For the application of MASH with TPS \cite{Dellago1998,Bolhuis2002}, the underlying dynamics must additionally satisfy time reversibility.
+We demonstrate (Section~S2) that using the MASH equations of motion both the nuclear degrees of freedom and the extended spin vector conserve phase-space volume.

 Under time reversal, the phase-space variables transform according to their parity.
-For the nuclear coordinates and momenta, this corresponds to the usual classical transformation, positions remain unchanged and momenta invert their sign.
-The components of the auxiliary spin vector exhibit a different symmetry.
-The $x$- and $z$-components behave as position-like variables, while the $y$-component changes sign under time reversal (see Appendix~\ref{asec:inverting_mash} for a detailed derivation).
-Using these parity relations, it can be shown that the MASH dynamics obey detailed balance (Appendix~\ref{asec:detailed_balance}).
+For the nuclear degrees of freedom, this corresponds to the standard classical transformation: positions remain unchanged, while momenta inverse their sign.
+The auxiliary spin-vector exhibits a different symmetry: the $x$- and $z$-components are even under time reversal, whereas the $y$-component is odd (see Section~S3 for a detailed derivation).
+With these parity relations, the MASH equations of motion are invariant under time reversal, \textit{i.e.}, the dynamics is microscopically reversible.
+This implies that for every trajectory in phase space, the time-reversed trajectory occurs with the same probability.
+Together with the fact that the Boltzmann distribution in Eq.~(\ref{eq:pdf_main}) is stationary under the dynamics, this establishes detailed balance for MASH (see Section~S4).